Banky3011/CorazaModule/README.md

     - You must have Go installed on your system.
 If you haven't installed it yet, you can download and install it from the [official Go website](https://golang.org/).

 2. **System Path Configuration:**
     - Make sure that the directory containing the Go binary is added to your system's PATH environment variable.
-This ensures that you can run Go commands from any terminal or command prompt window.

 ## Installation